newrelic/nr1-catalog-manager/README.md

 ## First Time Additions to the Catalog

-If you are adding an application to the catalog for the first time you will need to change the application subscription model to `GLOBAL`.
-Therefore you will need to make a request to `#help-nr1-platformservices` via Slack to change the model of the application.
+If you wish to add application to the catalog for the first time you will need to change the application subscription model to `GLOBAL`.

+The request to change an application from `owner_and_allowed` (3rd party custom apps) to `GLOBAL` (3rd party global apps) has to be done by a Relic, so please make this request in the form of a new issue in the repo you are developing in.
+A Relic can then make a request to `#help-nr1-platformservices` via Slack to change the model of the application.

 ### Request message